bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 28°
-- Mostly Clear
+- Mostly Cloudy
-- 76% humidity
+- 69% humidity
-- 12 mph wind
+- 11 mph wind
-- 20% cloud cover
+- 70% cloud cover
 - 65 AQI 🟨
 - About 9.8 inches of snow on the ground
 - 0.11 inches of snow and 0.07 inches of rain expected in the next 48 hours